 2. Double check the permissions you have granted to Facebook applications currently installed.
 You can access this list by clicking the down arrow in the top right corner and then clicking the ‘settings’ link.
 Then you’ll want to click on the ‘Apps’ link located in the left column.
 This will take you to the App Settings page.
 You can also use this link to be taken straight there.

 Here you can see what Facebook data the application has access to, the last time it accessed your data, and you can set privacy settings for the application in question.
-Notice there is also a “Remove app” link on this screen as well.
-If you find an app is too intrusive, then you can click this link to easily remove it from your account.
+If you don’t recognize an app or don’t use it often, then you might want to uninstall it.

 It is a good idea to check these settings from time to time.
 Application developers have been known to change required application permissions.
 Always be mindful of what data access a third party developer requests.
 Be especially suspicious of applications requesting the following: